 Congratulations!
 You have successfully imported the GNS3 VM.
 In the next section you will integrate GNS3 with the GNS3 VM.

 If you encounter a message in the GNS3-VM where it states that KVM support is not available, even if you have a CPU capable of hardware virtualization (modern Intel and AMD CPUs all support this), please confirm that it has been enabled in your system BIOS/UEFI (consult the documentation supplied by your motherboard manufacturer or PC vendor, to learn how to access this)

 Local GNS3 VM Setup Wizard

 The GNS3 Setup Wizard is displayed when GNS3 starts up for the first time.
 This provides an easy way to initially configure GNS3 options:

-You can also manually start the Setup Wizard at any time by clicking Help and then Setup Wizard in the GNS3 software:
+You can also manually start the Setup Wizard at any time by clicking Help->Setup Wizard in the GNS3 software:

 The Virtualization software you are going to use needs to be selected.
 In this example, VMware (recommended) is selected:

-In the New IOS router template window, select Run the IOS on the GNS3 VM and click Next > :
+In the New IOS router template window, select Run the IOS router on the GNS3 VM and click 'Next':

-Browse to the folder where you have stored your Cisco IOS images, select the image and click Open:
+Browse to the folder where you have stored your Cisco IOS images (you must supply your own), select the image and click 'Open':

 GNS3 can decompress IOS images to allow for quicker booting of routers in your GNS3 topologies.
-This is recommended for a better user experience.
-Click Yes to uncompress the image:
+This is recommended for a better user experience, as IOS image decompression can take several minutes, even on physical hardware.
+Click 'Yes' to uncompress the image: